 Cole crops may require multiple treatments per season.
 Not all materials are labeled for all crops, insects, or application methods; be sure to read the label.
 Due to resistance development, pyrethroid insecticides (Group 3A) are not recommended for control of DBM or beet armyworm (BAW).
-Other insecticides may no longer be effective in certain areas due to DBM resistance; consult your county Extension office for most effective insecticides with different modes of action is recommended to reduce the development of resistance.
+Other insecticides may no

-Threshold: For fresh-market cabbage, Brussels sprouts, broccoli and cauliflower, treat when 20% or more of the plants are infested with any species during seedling stage, then 30% infestation from early vegetative to cupping stage.
+Threshold: For fresh-market cabbage, Brussels sprouts, broccoli, and cauliflower, treat when 20% or more of the plants are infested with any species during seedling stage, then 30% infestation from early vegetative to cupping stage.
 From early head to harvest in cabbage and Brussels sprouts use a 5% threshold.
 For broccoli and cauliflower, use 15% at curd initiation/cupping, then 5% from curd development to harvest.
 Spray coverage under the leaves is essential for effective control particularly with Bacillus thuringiensis and contact materials.
 With boom-type rigs, apply spray with at least 3 nozzles per row - one directed downward, and one directed toward each side.
-Evaluate effectiveness to consider need for further treatment.
+Evaluate effectiveness to consider the need for further treatment.